The one-shot problem: Solution to an open question of finite-fuel singular control with discretionary stopping: The one-shot problem

+In this section, we rewrite the small-fuel part $c \in (0,\bar c)$ of a known solution from \cite[Section 10]{KOWZ00} for the subcase $\la \in (\la_*,\la^*]$, where $\la_* \in (0,\la^*]$ is uniquely defined in \cite[Proposition 8.7]{KOWZ00}.
+Our aim is to confirm that it has the form of the one-shot problem \eqref{eq:defqc}.
+The solution involves a unique fuel level $\bar c$ (cf.~Figure~\ref{fig:boundaries1}) such that

-Next we write down the one-shot problem when the initial fuel level is $c \in (0,\bar c]$.
-In light of Remark \ref{rem:halfspace}, consider a point $(x,c)$ lying in the waiting region $W$ with $x \geq 0$.
-In the solution described above, the fuel level remains constant at the value $c$ until the first hitting time $\tau$ of either the left or right boundary.
+In light of Remark~\ref{rem:halfspace}, consider a point $(x,c)$ lying in the waiting region $W$ with $x \geq 0$ and $c \in (0,\bar c)$.
+The optimal policy is to wait until either the problem ends with absorption at the left boundary or until all fuel is expended instantaneously, in a single shot, upon reaching the right boundary.
+This suggests that for such initial values $(x,c)$ the control problem is in fact one of optimally stopping either at the left or right boundary.
 If the right boundary is hit first then the process is instantaneously `repelled' from the state $(X_\tau,c)$ to $(X_\tau-c, 0)$, after which the controller acts optimally without fuel.
-By the principle of optimality, the corresponding total expected cost from this repulsion action is $c+ \tild V_0(X_\tau-c)$.
-Thus the one-shot problem has the value function $\tild V(x;c)$, where
+By the principle of optimality, the corresponding total expected cost from this repulsion action is $c+ \tild V_0(X_\tau-c)$, where $\tild V_0$ is the value function with no fuel \eqref{eq:defq0}.

-where $\tild V_0$ is the value function without fuel defined in \eqref{eq:defq0}.
-We remark that this formulation as a family of optimal stopping problems is consistent with the assumption made in \cite{KOWZ00} in the subcase $\la \in (\la_*,\la^*] \subseteq (0, \la^*]$, that $Q$ is continuously differentiable in $x$ across both the right- and left-hand boundaries.
+In particular, the corresponding optimal stopping rule then has no direct dependence on the optimal policy for other fuel levels $\tild c \in (0,c) \cup (c,\bar c)$.
+This implies that the solution is derived by solving a family of optimal stopping problems parametrised by $c \in (0,\bar c)$, each taking the form of the one-shot problem $\tild V(x;c)$ in \eqref{eq:defqc}, and which may be solved independently of each other.
+We remark that this formulation as a family of optimal stopping problems, with $c$ acting only as a parameter, is consistent with the assumption made in \cite{KOWZ00} in the subcase $\la \in (\la_*,\la^*]$, that $Q$ is continuously differentiable in $x$ across both the right- and left-hand boundaries.

-An advantage of connecting singular stochastic control to optimal stopping problems for one-dimensional diffusions is that the latter can be solved efficiently and explicitly.
-The solution to the one-shot problem can then be used either to solve, or gain further insight into, the original control problem.
-This will be the case respectively in the new solutions illustrated in Figures \ref{fig:boundaries4} and \ref{fig:boundaries2}.
-Proofs of results in this section which are not included below can be found in Appendix \ref{AppA3}.